Top 7 Virtual Reality Companies to Keep an Eye On

 Microsoft might not be most people’s first thought when VR comes up.
 For example, their Xbox console doesn’t have any VR support.
 But that’s also why they’re among the most important companies to keep an eye on.
 If anyone has the resources to push new technology it’s Microsoft.

 And they’re getting ready to make a big push with their HoloLens system.
 It’s still fairly early in their overall development and deployment plan.
-But that’s why they’re among the top virtual reality companies to watch in 2018.
+But that’s why they’re among the top virtual reality companies to watch this year.

 Many of the other companies are held back by the fact that they’ve already put their innovation on the table.
 But Microsoft has yet to firmly define their role in the VR ecosystem.